dpa99c/cordova-custom-config/README.md

 # Installation

-The preferred method for installing the plugin is via [`cordova-fetch` feature](https://cordova.apache.org/news/2016/05/24/tools-release.html), added in `cordova@6.2.0`, which is used to resolve the dependencies for this plugin.

-To install the plugin with its dependencies, use the `--fetch` argument:
+`cordova-custom-config@4+` requires the plugin to be installed via the [`cordova-fetch`](https://cordova.apache.org/news/2016/05/24/tools-release.html) mechanism in order to satisfy its package dependencies by installing it via npm.

+Therefore a Cordova CLI version of `cordova@7+` is required to install the plugin:

-    $ cordova plugin add cordova-custom-config --fetch --save
+    $ cordova plugin add cordova-custom-config

+Or `cordova@6.2+` if the `--fetch` option is specified explicitly:

-    $ phonegap plugin add cordova-custom-config --fetch --save
+    $ cordova plugin add cordova-custom-config --fetch

-Any modules that need to be installed will be placed in a `node_modules` folder inside the project folder.

-NOTE: `cordova-custom-config@3` requires (globally installed) `npm@3+` for the dependency resolution to work; using `npm@2` or below will result in errors in resolving dependencies and will cause build failure.

 # Usage